sohamsaha99/syncrun/README.md

 # syncrun

 One shared script to **sync a project to a remote** and **run it there**.
-Per-project tweaks live in a tiny config file—no copy-paste drift.
+Per-project tweaks live in a tiny config file.

 ## Quick start